jimmoffitt/rules-migrator/Article.md

 + ```has:profile_geo_subregion```
 + ```has:profile_geo_locality```

-There are another set of deprecated version 1.0 Operators where the filtering/matching behavior can be approximated by alternate version Operators.
-This set is comprise of all of the ```*_contains:``` Operators, and should be replaced with the non-contains version:
+There are another set of deprecated version 1.0 Operators where the filtering/matching behavior can be approximated by similar, alternate Operators.
+This group is made up of substring matching Operators that are being replaced by token-based Operators:

 + ```bio_location_contains:``` --> ```bio_location:```
 + ```place_contains:``` --> ```place:```